“What do you know?”

 Perhaps you are dissatisfied with what you are doing with your life and are struggling with what to do next?
 What is your list?
 Everyone has one.
 Even if you think you do not have one, you DO.
 I would encourage you to take some time and write your list.
 Without editing what comes to mind, list everything you have done in your life – your hobbies, your accomplishments, the schools you attended, clubs you were part of, jobs or careers you had, the good and difficult experiences you have had, etc. This might take some time, so it is okay to brainstorm in more than one session.
 Once you are done, review all that you have accomplished.
 What are the activities that made you come alive when you wrote and thought about them?
 How did you feel when you performed the activity?
-Can you remember how you felt before, during and after you did those things?
+Can you remember how you felt before, during, and after you did those things?
 How you feel indicates whether there is life in that activity for you.
 Then see the pattern of your life.
 Are there activities in your past that you loved that are similar?
 Or, are you all over the map like I am?
-What are the common threads to these activities?
+What are the common threads of these activities?
 Once you find your pattern, you will get a clearer idea of who you are, what excites you, and what your passion(s) is.
 Once you know that, you are on your way to changing your life to a more satisfying and joyful one.

 The truth is you and I know a lot.
 And, deep inside, we know what our spirit is calling us to do.
 Sometimes, it is just a matter of clearing out the chaos in our lives so we can see our pattern.
 Once we see it, “What do you know?” becomes a very easy question for us to answer.